adam j hartz

 i grew up in rural Illinois (near

-Anne's Antiques, an antique shop in Princeton, IL. my elder brother also teaches math, at
+Anne's Antiques. my brother also teaches math, at

 Hononegah High School in Rockton, IL.